jorisvandenbossche/course-python-data/notebooks/case2_observations.md

 **EXERCISE**

-Combine the DataFrames `observations_data` and `species_names` by adding the corresponding species name information (name, class, kingdom,..) to the individual observations using the `pd.merge()` function.
+Combine the DataFrames `observations_data` and `species_names` by adding the corresponding species name information (class, kingdom,..) to the individual observations using the `pd.merge()` function.
 Assign the output to a new variable `survey_data`.
+Use the `species_ID` to combine the both DataFrames.

 <details><summary>Hints</summary>